 Teacher training: 2011 to 2012

 200-hour Yoga Teacher Training at Pacific Yoga, studying with Theresa Elliott and Kathryn Payne.
 Awesomely cathartic.
-I’ve taken many workshops from Theresa, since I started as a practitioner: I did not keep track of all of them, because I didn’t start this as a career.
+I’ve taken many workshops from Theresa, since I started as a practitioner: I did not keep track of all of them, because I didn’t expect this to turn into a career.
 I think when I started doing yoga, it was more like gaining a new body part, or a new section to your mind.
-I love yoga.
 And Theresa is a brilliant encyclopedia of kinesiology.
 I am always on the edge of my seat when I train with her.

 Interviewed Judith Lasater about the notion of licensing for yoga teachers, and the protocols for body-adjustments.
-I was a freelancer then, and the article is shelved.
-I pitched it to two magazines, and they passed.
+I was a freelancer then, and the article is shelved — I pitched it to two magazines, and they passed.
+I know I could have put it up on my own, but I was burned out on my word-world (journalism professional, originally … freelancer for many years).
 It’s still kicking around her somewhere — maybe I’ll dust it off and post it.

 Authored the Guide to Understanding Yoga and Breast Cancer.
 This project included interviews with healthcare professionals and women who had made it to the other side of cancer treatment, as well as some still in the thick of it.
 I interviewed author Mary Pullig Schatz, M.D., for that brochure.

 Hmmm, my yoga library.
 It is big.
-I will add some details later — I own every Judith Lasater book, and find myself re-reading her pose-information often, just to cement what I’ve learned through teaching and practice.
-I also really like books by Mary Pullig Schatz, M.D.
+I will add some details later — off the top of my head, all Judith Lasater books, some of them in two forms (hardcopy and Kindle).
+Other much-loved authors in my yoga-library are Mary Pullig Schatz, M.D., Ray Long, M.D., Bernie Clark, and Sarah Powers.
+Bernard Bouanchaud is a heavily post-it-marked favorite that goes with me to nearly every studio-class I teach.
+I find myself re-reading pose-information from Drs.
+Lasater and Long, just to cement what I’ve learned through teaching and practice.
 I rarely go more than a few days without studying something yoga-related: poses, body movement, Patanjali, pranayama.